 So, if you’re wondering where to find the best street art in Mexico City, then this post can help you hone in on the areas that are the most filled to the brim with gorgeous wall paintings that are worthy of that iconic street art chilango hashtag.
 Plus, I’ll be regularly updating it over the coming months.

-Even if you’re not in Mexico City though, you can scroll away and take a virtual tour of some of the world’s best street art without even leaving your bedroom.
+Even if you’re not in Mexico City right now though, you can still scroll away and take a virtual tour of some of the world’s best street art without even leaving your bedroom.
 I don’t judge.
+(Oh, and while you’re here, why not check out my Quick + Dirty Insider Guide to the Best Neighbourhoods in Mexico City!)

 If you’re looking for something in particular, use these links to jump ahead.